-And in the Graph Guides Program, we don’t let you skip this part.
+And in The Evergreen Data Certification Program, we don’t let you skip this part.
 We help you take the hard step of coming up with insights about your data.
 Why?
 Because then you get to the easy part: The efficient conversations and streamlined organizational practices.

 Audrey reported back, “Just last week, the education department head and I sat down to look at what I’d put together for her year in review, and it was really nice to be able to say ‘what do these results mean to you’ and I was able to change the placeholder title to really tell the story of the data.
 Last year, it was like she was completely paralyzed by what I had put together, and this year each slide was just a conversation about the story behind the numbers.
 She didn’t even ask me to come to present to the board with her like she did last year.”